hdr-bgnn/Morphology-analysis/README.md

 ## 5- Automatic Docker container build and version tags

-The repository is containerized each release and is stored on the GitHub registry.
-The containerized version is called to run the main script, [Morphology_main.py](Scripts/Morphology_main.py).
+Upon publishing a new release, a Docker container image is automatically built from the release and published on the GitHub container and package registry.
+The published image is tagged with major, major.minor, and major.minor.patch versions corresponding to the release.

 The workflow to build the container is defined [here](.github/workflows/Deploy_Morpholgy.yml).